Mantan21/Genshin-Impact-Wish-Simulator/README.md

 12. **Inventory** to show all items ( Weapons, Characters and Outfits ) that already owned by gacha or purchasement
 13. Screenshot and download wish result as Image localy.
 14. Pity Counter, User can track their current information and history of their pity
+15. Site Localization, So I hope this Wish Sim can reach more people even they aren't english speaker.
-15. Mobile Friendly, responsive layout both landscape and portrait orientation.
+16. Mobile Friendly, responsive layout both landscape and portrait orientation.
-16. Link generator when user want to share their gacha result through internet.
+17. Link generator when user want to share their gacha result through internet.
-17. All user's data will saves to localstorage and indexedDB.
+18. All user's data will saves to localstorage and indexedDB.

 ## Pity System